YiDingg/YiDingg/Electronics/Relationship Between GBW and fp2 in a Two-Order System.md

-# Relationship Between GBW and fp2 in a Tow-Order System
+# Relationship Between GBW and fp2 in a Two-Order System

 > [!Note|style:callout|label:Infor]
 > Initially published at 11:58 on 2025-06-05 in Beijing.